North Pacific Gyre: Subtropical circulation in the North Pacific

-Like all subtropical gyre systems, the North Pacific Subtropical Gyre is an anticyclone meaning the circulation is in a clockwise direction around its high pressure at the center because of its placement in the Northern Hemisphere.
+Like all subtropical gyre systems, the North Pacific Subtropical Gyre is an anticyclone; since it is in the Northern Hemisphere this means its circulation is in a clockwise direction around its high pressure at the center.
 This circulation is also associated with equatorward Sverdrup transport and Ekman downwelling.
 Ekman transport causes water to flow toward the center of the gyre, creating a sloped sea-surface, and initiating geostrophic flow.
 Harald Sverdrup applied Ekman transport while including pressure gradient forces to develop a theory for Sverdrup transport.

 The Kuroshio Current is the narrow, strong westward boundary current of the subtropical circulation.
 This current influences the water column all the way to the bottom.
 The Kuroshio current flows in a northerly direction, then eventually flows further from the westward boundary where it then takes an eastward direction into the North Pacific.
 This eastward flowing current is then called the Kuroshio Extension.
 The North Pacific Current is located just north of the Subtropical Gyre and flows in an easterly direction.
 Also, known as the West Wind Drift or the Subarctic Current, the North Pacific Current also includes the westward flow of the southern boundary of the North Pacific Subpolar Gyre.
 The North Equatorial Current borders the North Pacific Subtropical Gyre on the south and flows in a westerly direction.
 The westward flow within the elongated tropical cyclonic circulation is also included in the North Equatorial current.
 The California Current System comprises the eastern boundary of the North Pacific Subtropical Gyre and flows south along the coast of California.
 Here coastal upwelling drives the eastern boundary current and an undercurrent that flows poleward.

 In the western region of the North Pacific, the surface of the Subtropical Gyre generally has a "C-shape".
 The Kuroshio current and Kuroshio Extension roughly from the outside of this "C-shape" where it then turns westwards into recirculation, where it then flows south parallel to the Kuroshio Current.
-From here the "C-shape" then flows eastward comprising the Subtropical Countercurrent at roughly 20–25⁰N, then finally the "C" wraps back towards the west forming the North Equatorial Current just south of 20⁰N.
-It is common for subtropical gyres to have this "C-shape" surface flow.
+From here the "C-shape" then flows eastward comprising the Subtropical Countercurrent at roughly 20–25°N, then finally the "C" wraps back towards the west forming the North Equatorial Current just south of 20°N. It is common for subtropical gyres to have this "C-shape" surface flow.
 The Subtropical Countercurrent is a shallow area of this "C"; at only about 250 dbar under the surface, circulation is a simpler closed, anticyclonic gyre.